View on GitHub

 1. Click the green + button next to the script line where the cue should occur

-2. A popup will appear where you select the cue type and provide a cue identifier (e.g., “1” for LX 1)
+3. For an individual cue, select the cue type and provide a cue identifier (e.g., “1” for LX 1), then click Add

 After adding cues, they will appear as colored buttons next to their associated script lines: